davidbarkhuizen/py-dist-arch/README.md

 ### Monitoring

 - the services emit numerous structured logging events to facilitate operation and fault finding
-- these events are
+- these events are emitted to fluentd

 ### Test